asw456/pieventsnovo/ReadMe.md

 The target framework (4.5.2) is purposefully chosen to help the applicaiton run with least requirements, but you should consider targeting higher versions of the framework (successfully tested on 4.6.1)

+Certain code sections are commented out to illustrate concepts and provide leads to the developers who wish to push those ideas further.

 Connecting to a particular data archive requires an entry to be present in the Known Servers Table (KST).
 For collectives the connection is based on the priority set in KST.